-Having a child who is a picky eater can be a big challenge and its natural for a parent to want their child eating a variety of foods from all the food groups.
+Having a child who is a picky eater can be a big challenge, and its natural for a parent to want their child to eat a variety of foods from all the food groups.
 Often it starts off well and your child is eager to eat and accept new foods.
-Slowly the number of foods they were eating start to dwindle and you find yourself serving the same rotation of foods over and over.
+Slowly the number of foods they were eating starts to dwindle, and you find yourself serving the same rotation of foods over and over.
 Dinnertime becomes a battle.
 If this situation sounds anything like you, here are the five key steps to helping your picky eater accept new foods.

 1) Remove the anxiety at meals – Anxiety causes the fight or flight response and results in increased adrenaline which zaps appetite.
 Without an appetite at meals, your child no longer has any motivation to eat.
 Pressure at meals to try new foods can be the main cause of this anxiety.
 Eating Is the biggest sensory overload experience a child will have and for some children having to look, smell, touch, taste, and hear, (crunchy food), is overwhelming.
 Realize your child is having wonderful food exposures just by serving food family style.
 Let your child decide by seeing and smelling new foods if they are ready to try something new.
 Always have a familiar food at the table and take away the pressure, this will reduce the anxiety your child is feeling.

 2) Serve family meals – This is the best opportunity for children to learn about new foods.
 Eating the same meals together as a family at the table is such a wonderful experience for a child starting at a young age.
 If you have gotten in the habit of fixing your child a separate meal, they have grown to expect it and they will not learn to like new foods.